nobodyn0se/mern-list-items/README.md

 - Optimization of backend responses to minimize network calls after every action
 - Refactoring of codebase using more robust state management solutions
 - Migrate frontend view to Vite or NextJS, network calls from REST to GraphQL
+- Add a shimmer effect or container for loading